 - Ensure that there is a secure location for providing uninterrupted services (e.g., not having others walk into the room where you are providing service).

-- Remote access to electronic documentation must be considered to protect client privacy and confidentiality.
+- Ensure remote access to electronic documentation must be considered to protect client privacy and confidentiality.

-- Verify that a facilitator will be physically present with the client/patient/student who can support your services.
+- Verify that a facilitator will be physically present with the client/patient/student who can support your services, if needed.

 - Verify contact information for the client/patient/student including a phone number, email, physical address, and relevant local emergency services.